ku1ik/rainbow/README.markdown

 This way of using Rainbow is not recommended though as it pollutes String's public interface with methods that are presentation specific.

-NOTE: the mixin is included in String by default in rainbow 1.99 to not break backwards compatibility.
+NOTE: the mixin is included in String by default in rainbow versions up to (and including) 1.99.x to not break backwards compatibility.
 It won't be included by default in rainbow 2.0.

 ### Color specification